RealRaviSauce/cndy/README.md

-# Custom Chatbot Component
+# Cndy Chatbot

-A customizable chatbot component that can be embedded in Framer websites and uses a custom OpenAI assistant.
+A customizable chatbot component that can be easily embedded in Framer websites and uses a custom OpenAI assistant.

 ## Setup